9-day retreat in Nonviolent Communication

-2. Accommodation / Room and Board (USD): convert to your currency
+2. Room and Board (USD): convert to your currency

-If you need to obtain a visa, please consult the German Embassy in your country.
+If you need to obtain a visa, please consult the Embassy of New Zealand in your country.
 If you need an invitation letter from us in order to apply for your Visa, email us.

 General Travel Information